-- 2 – 3 Dry Chilies (use 3 for very spicy chicken)
+- 2 Dry Chilies use 3 for very spicy chicken

-- 1 tbsp.
-Lime Juice or Juice of ½ a Lime
+- 1-2 tablespoon Lime Juice or Juice of ½ a Lime

 - PAM Cooking Oil Spray or Oil for basting

-- In a big bowl, take the spice powder, salt, lime juice and little oil and mix it.
+- In a big bowl take the spice powder, salt, turmeric powder, ginger garlic paste, lime juice, little oil and mix it.

-- Add the drumsticks to the spice bowl and rub the spices to the chicken.
+- Add drumsticks to the spice bowl and rub the spices into it.

 - Let it marinate for at least 30 – 45 minutes or overnight in the refrigerator.
 If refrigerating the chicken, remove it from the fridge ½-1 hour before grilling to bring it to room temperature.

 - Place the rack of the oven in the middle and set the broiler to high.